Sun City, Arizona: Sports and recreation

 Sun City has eight golf courses and seven recreational centers, and is home to the Sun Bowl Amphitheatre.
 Sun City's four lawn bowling locations were among the sites for the 2019 US Lawn Bowling Open’s South Central Division.
 A ballpark, Sun City Stadium, opened in 1971 and served as the spring training home of the Milwaukee Brewers from 1973 to 1985.
 Other teams to play their home games at the ballpark include the Sun City Rays of the Senior Professional Baseball Association in 1990, and the Mesa Solar Sox of the Arizona Fall League during 1992–1993.
 The ballpark was razed in 1995.

 Transportation

 Sun City is served by Valley Metro Bus routes 106 and 138.

+Education

+All of Sun City is in unorganized school district territory, or in other words, not in any school district.
+Sun City Home Owners Association (SCHOA) led a political effort so that the area is not in any school district as a way of reducing taxation.
+K-12 students who live in Sun City are able to attend other schools within the Peoria Unified School District and the neighboring Dysart Unified School District.
+Zuni Hills Elementary School of Peoria USD has a postal address stating "Sun City, AZ".